tinyclub/linux-lab/README.md

 ### Language input switch shortcuts

-In order to switch English/Chinese input method, please use 'CTRL+s' shortcuts.
+In order to switch English/Chinese input method, please use 'CTRL+s' shortcuts, it is used instead of 'CTRL+space' to avoid conflicts with local system.

 ## Contact and Sponsor